BaranDev/spicetify-updater/README.md

 **Description:**

 Simplify the process of updating Spicetify, a powerful customization utility for Spotify, with this command-line tool.
 Enhance your Spotify experience effortlessly.
+Also can download Spicetify for you!

 ---